PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 ### Options
 [[back to top](#table-of-contents)]

+* `debug` - Display more informations on Pokemons found and Snipe task details. (default: false)
 * `mode` - The mode on which the sniper will fetch the informations. (default: social)
    - `social` - Information will come from the social network.
    - `url` - Information will come from one or multiple urls.